-Our Philosophy is to making a difference to you and to the places you visit.
+Our Philosophy is to make a difference to you and to the places you visit.

 This was one of the best trips I’ve ever taken thanks to Puma Expeditions!!
 My husband and I traveled with a group of 9 total on our trip to Cusco, our main guide Jorge was excellent leader for the group!
 It was a trip filled with education and exploration.
 Our guide for our 2 days Machu Picchu adventure was Miguel.
 He was extremely knowledgeable and passionate about the Inca history.